pdjr-wemos/pdjr-mast-multisensor/README.md

 [ESP8266](https://www.espressif.com/en/products/socs/esp8266)-based
-multisensor which mounts at the top of [Beatrice](https://www.pdjr.eu/beatrice/wp-content/uploads/2021/01/beatrice.jpg)'s mast and reports temperature, humidity, barometric pressure and mast state (raised/lowered).
+multisensor which mounts at the top of [Beatrice](https://www.pdjr.eu/beatrice/wp-content/uploads/2021/01/beatrice.jpg)'s mast and reports temperature, humidity, barometric pressure, lux and mast state (raised/lowered).

 The multisensor PCB is housed in a 3D printed enclosure which sits